HOUSTON, WE HAVE A PROBLEM

 But remember, time is running out.
 Fast.

 You will work in teams, playing the roles of the Mission Operations Ground Crew in Houston.
 Your mission: bring the crippled spacecraft and its crew safely home.
-By doing so, you and your colleagues will learn and experience all the benefits of ITIL best practice solutions.
+By doing so, you and your colleagues will learn and experience all the benefits of seeing process improvement in action.

 By giving attendees remarkable insight into the true importance of effective process, the Apollo 13 interactive workshop will help improve the capabilities of your IT organization.